Last Week in Pony - September 17, 2017

 Last Thursday, Pony 0.19.1 was released.
 It’s a non-breaking change and includes a hot new feature so we think you should update soon.
 The highlight of 0.19.1 is definitely the implementation of RFC #45: “Lambda and Array Inference”.
 It’s an incredibly useful feature that greatly improves Pony’s programmer ergonomics.
 Check out the blog post announcing the release for full details.

-- Pony-stable, the Pony dependency mananger, is now available via Homebrew.
+- Pony-stable, the Pony dependency manager, is now available via Homebrew.
 Prebuilt binaries for Windows and Linux are coming soon.

 - Wallaroo Labs, formerly Sendence, released their in-progress Pony Kafka client.
 The client currently only works with their custom ponyc fork, but they announced that it should be ported to mainline ponyc “soon”.